felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new "Additional Type URL" option in the Social Settings metabox for posts, pages, and custom post types.
+	* Added a new "Additional Type URL" option in the Social / Search Optimization metabox for posts, pages, and custom post types.
 * *Bugfixes*
 	* None
 * *Developer Notes*